Community Stoma Care Nurse - Preston

 - To undertake other duties as may be reasonably required

-- Must possess an appropriate Stoma Care Qualification.
+- Must possess or be willing to work towards an appropriate Stoma Care Qualification

 - Demonstrate good IT proficiency